 "The demand for student support and wellbeing interventions is tremendous – in all my years educating university students, I’ve never seen the need this great.
 Professional staffing and peer welfare support are critical to this work, but we’re also aware that time and space for quiet reflection and self-care is helpful" Professor Wendy Powers, Principal and Associate Vice Provost

-The total cost of this project is £350,000.
-Thanks to a generous legacy gift from one of our alumni, we are already in a very good position to complete the project by July 2023.
+The total cost of this project is £300,000.
+Thanks to a generous legacy gift from one of our alumni, and the support of University College Durham Trust, we have already raised 35% of the necessary funding and are in a good position to open up this new space to students and visitors by the summer of 2024.
 But we can only reach our target, and create this much needed enrichment space, with the support of our community.